 So why add cornstarch?
 The answer is that it lightens the flour to almost make it like we’re using cake flour and provides a bit of a binder as well.
 If you’re allergic, you could also use arrowroot powder.

-I sprinkled my muffins with plain vegan cane sugar for a crusty topping.
+I sprinkled my muffins with vegan turbinado sugar for a crusty topping.
 I tried using cinnamon sugar and although it tasted great, it made it look like the top of the muffins had burned so I don’t recommend it.
 You could also add nuts, chocolate chips, dried fruits like cranberries or raisins if you’d like.
 These are great warm with vegan butter.
 I hope you enjoy this recipe as it was a labor of love for me and signals the start of fall but are really great any time of year.

 Hello!
 I make my own vegan sour cream with cashews.
 Do you think it will work in place of store bought?